Illegal Dumping Prevention

 This stream is for applicants who want to establish an illegal dumping baseline and develop a brief Illegal Dumping Prevention Strategy for their LGA or area/region.
 The following rules apply:

 • Clean up or disposal of illegal dumping will NOT be funded under this stream.
+However, a contractor who is collecting data can also remove waste from a site, if that activity is funded from a different source than this grant.

 • Successful applicants must use the EPA RIDonline database as part of their project, including all data relating to project activities.
 Grantees must make sure that data is brought up to date in RIDonline at least every three months.